nipo/nsl/doc/conventions.rst

 HDL Code-base uses VHDL library/package/entity classification:

-* Libraries are used to separate code as big families (hardware-dependant modules, utilities, communication framework, etc.),
+* Libraries are used to separate code as big families (hardware-dependent modules, utilities, communication framework, etc.),

 * Packages are used to separate logical groups of sources as a